openego/eTraGo/doc/theoretical_background.rst

 The **Snapshot Clustering on Typical Periods** implies a hierarchical clustering of time periods with a predefined length (e.g. days or weeks) to typical periods.
 Those typical periods are weighted according to the number of periods in their cluster.
 This method optionally includes the linkage of the typical periods in a second time layer to account for the intertemporal dependencies following [Kotzur]_.

 By applying a 2-level-approach, a **temporal disaggregation** can be conducted.
-This means optimising grid and storage expansion using the complexity-reduced time series in the first step and optimising dispatch using the fully complex time series in the second step.
+This means optimising dispatch using the fullcomplex time series in the second step after having optimised grid and storage expansion using the complexity-reduced time series in the first step.

 Grid and Storage / Store expansion